mikaelho/pythonista-gestures/README.md

 __NOTES__:

-* To bridge the Objective-C and Pyyhon worlds, all the gestures depend on the Gestures instance used to create them being live, so retain the reference to it or Pythonista will crash when the gesture is detected.
+* To facilitate the gesture handler callbacks from Objective-C to Python, the Gestures instance used to create the gesture must be live.
+You do not need to manage that as objc_util.retain_global is used to keep a global reference around.
+If you for some reason must track the reference manually, you can turn this behavior off with a `retain_global_reference=False` parameter for the constructor.
-* Single Gestures instance can be used to add any number of gestures to any number of views.
+* Single Gestures instance can be used to add any number of gestures to any number of views, but you can just as well create a new instance whenever and wherever you need to add a new handler.
-* If you need to create a lot of dynamic gestures in a long-running, make sure to explicitly `remove` them when no longer needed, to avoid a memory leak.
+* If you need to create millions of dynamic gestures in a long-running app, it can be worthwhile to explicitly `remove` them when no longer needed, to avoid a memory leak.